Rage and the Politics of Power

 https://www.wicked7.orghttps://www.youtube.com/watch?v=bSDa5gHthBY

-If the center of the wheel is Power and Control, then the outer spokes will be all the - isms of the First paradigm - Facism, Racism, Imperialism, Colonialism, Sexism, Ageism, Elitism and on and on all of which use the tactics outline above.
+If the center of the wheel is Power and Control, which always arises from unconscious shame and beliefs governing shame, then the outer spokes will be all the - isms of the First paradigm - Fascism, Racism, Imperialism, Colonialism, Sexism, Ageism, Elitism, and on and on, all of which use the tactics outlined above.

-The underlying causes are always unaware fear, shame and early emotional need.
-The ego defenses are the tactics of power and control.
-The above diagram outlines some of the tactics of Power and Control, but does not talk about the underlying motives for using these tactics.
-Nor does this diagram ask the reader to consider how they use these individual tactics with one another in personal relationships which are then merely a reflection of these dynamics within the psyche of every human.
+The underlying causes are always unaware fear, shame, and early emotional need.
+Ego defenses are tactics of power and control.
+The above diagram outlines some of the tactics of Power and Control, but does not address the underlying motives for using them.
+Nor does this diagram ask the reader to consider how they use these individual tactics together in personal relationships, which are merely reflections of these dynamics within the psyche of every human.

-Repeat this process with all the different issues of control - let’s take our outrage away from the leaders and see how we ourselves are complying with and living these very dynamics within ourselves and so have the leaders we deserve.
-Either we conform to external pressures, or we aggressively defy, instead of knowing our pain and making choices that further our lives and evolution.
-The issue is always to ask “Why do I make these passive or aggressive choices externally?”
+Repeat this process with all the different issues of control - let’s take our outrage away from the leaders and see how we ourselves are complying with and living these very dynamics within ourselves, and so have the leaders we deserve.
+Either we conform to external pressures, or we aggressively defy them, instead of acknowledging our pain and making choices that further our lives and evolution.
+The issue is always to ask, “Why do I make these passive or aggressive choices externally?”
 The answer will always be with deep reflection, “Because I do that internally to myself.”

-It is a South African movie based of the play The Archbishop and the Antichrist by Michael Ashton, which tells a story involving Archbishop Desmond Tutu’s
+It is a South African movie based on the play The Archbishop and the Antichrist by Michael Ashton, which tells a story involving Archbishop Desmond Tutu’s

 search for answers during the Truth and Reconciliation Commission and his meetings with the fictional character Piet Blomfeld.)

-the effect on the perpetrator, but more importantantly on Tutu and how he recovered and rededicates himself to Paradigm Two.
+the effect on the perpetrator, but more importantly, on Tutu and how he recovered and rededicated himself to Paradigm Two.

 Trump accumulates wealth and power to prove to himself that he has value, but no amount can ever heal the original unconscious wounding of his soul.
-Am I saying this excuses him, or Putin, or Netenyahu or you or me?
+Am I saying this excuses him, or Putin, or Netenyahu or you, or me?
 No, I am not.
 It is when we stop excusing bad behavior that we know someone has understanding and empathy.
-Love demands limit to such behavior.
-Fear never demands limit, it complies.
-To see, understand, and have empathy, with limits to behavior, in myself, means I can know how to respond to this in others too.
-If you say you do not understand someone like Trump, it is a confession that you do not know, see or understand yourself either.
-In the movie mentioned above you can see how Tutu, repeatedly maintains himself in the Paradigm of Love, despite the hatred and provocation from the terrorist.
+Love demands limits to such behavior.
+Fear never demands limit; it complies.
+Seeing, understanding, and having empathy for my own behavior, with limits, means I can know how to respond to this in others, too.
+If you say you do not understand someone like Trump, it is a confession that you do not know, see, or understand yourself either.
+In the movie mentioned above, you can see how Tutu repeatedly maintains himself within the Paradigm of Love, despite the terrorists' hatred and provocation.

-In each instance, as you examine the wheel, see how your tactics are merely the outward expression of an unmet childhood need and meaning you made of your needs not being met, and the pain, shame and fear you felt.
-If you find yourself arguing about the degree and intensity of the tactics you use with a protest, “Yes but these are just little ways and I would never do awful things like that,” then notice your defense.
-This is not about the degree or intensity or frequency of our actions.
+In each instance, as you examine the wheel, see how your tactics are merely the outward expression of an unmet childhood need, the meaning you made of your needs not being met, and the pain, shame, and fear you felt.
+If you find yourself arguing about the degree and intensity of the tactics you use with a protest, “Yes, but these are just little ways, and I would never do awful things like that,” then notice your defense.
+This is not about the degree, intensity, or frequency of our actions.
 This is about principle.
 It is about living in truth and love.
 It is not about judging at all, but about seeing the dynamic within ourselves and within every human being.
-We do this only to bring our awareness into alignment with the energies of Love and Truth (Consciousness).
-Do not fall into the tactic of internally controlling research and development! (see diagram above).
+We do this only to align our awareness with the energies of Love and Truth (Consciousness).
+Do not fall into the trap of internal control over research and development! (see diagram above).

-Consider how you yourself have found it difficult to change the tactics of power and control that you use over yourself and realize how monumental it is to expect a whole society to change.
+Consider how you yourself have found it difficult to change the tactics of power and control that you use over yourself, and realize how monumental it is to expect a whole society to change.
 Why should the government change?
 Why would it?
-If you don’t think you have to change, and are not willing to put in the work to do so, then why demand that others do?
+If you don’t think you have to change and aren't willing to put in the work to do so, why demand that others do?

 Lesson Four - Paradigm One in Detail - Personal Relationships